ROILTechnology/ROIL_info/index.md

 ## I am a creator.
 How do I claim my feed?

 You may claim a feed, which is a process where you notify us that you own/control a feed, and then either (1) grant us additional permissions in using the feed, or (2) instruct us to remove the feed from ROIL.
+If you no longer post content to a claimed feed, you can set the feed as "inactive."
+This is particularly useful if you have switched the location where you host content.
+ROIL facilitates you transferring the followers of your old feed over to your new feed.
+Also, if you would prefer to centralize the comments on your content at a location other than ROIL, you can disallow ROIL comments on your feed.

 After making a claim on a feed, you must verify ownership/control in one of two ways: (1) by inserting a token we provide (random string) into the feed temporarily, or (2) receiving an email at an email address designated in the feed.